 On this river of time you will admire dexterous Khmer artisans dyeing and weaving kroma, the ubiquitous item no Khmer lives without.
 Explore the riverbank on two wheels if you wish, past Buddhist temples and thatch houses perched on spindly wooden stilts while white oxen wade just offshore.
 After lunch, you will board your marine-grade aluminum skiffs and head towards the tamarind trees of Preah Prosop, a remote village little changed over several lifetimes.

 Today you will have a chance to experience the Cambodian capital by motorized tuk-tuk, including the Royal Palace, the Silver Pagoda, and the National Museum of Cambodia, home to the world’s largest collection of Khmer art.
 For those who wish, you will visit the Tuol Sleng Museum of Genocide and the Killing Field or go shopping at the Russian Market.

-Transfers to/from vessel and the meeting points in Phnom Penh and Saigon; cabin accommodations and meals aboard the ship; beverages (non-alcoholic, house wine, and beer); excursions; entrance fees en route; Wi-Fi/internet; and gear on loan (bikes).
+Group transfers to/from vessel and the meeting points in Phnom Penh and Saigon; cabin accommodations and meals aboard the ship; beverages (non-alcoholic, house wine, and beer); all shore excursions; entrance fees en route; Wi-Fi/internet; and gear on loan (bikes); laundry.
 Subject to change without notice.

-Air transportation; passport/visa fees; travel insurance; items of a personal nature; boutique purchases; spa treatments; guide and crew gratuities.
+Air transportation; private transfers; passport/visa fees; travel insurance; items of a personal nature; boutique purchases; spa treatments; guide and crew gratuities.